mkrainbow/rtio/docs/http_deviceservice.md

 ## Device Service Interface

+The RTIO proxy service forwards IoT device requests to the device service.
 The interface uses HTTP communication with the POST method.

 ### URL

 ```text
 http://$HOST/deviceservice
 ```

 ### Request Parameters

 The parameters are encoded as a JSON string.